chevah/geck/content/testing.rst

 * You have to do special things to prepare your environment.
 * Requires a special OS account / OS credentials to exists.

-They interact with local filesystem, network and other services provided by the operating system.
+They interact with the local filesystem, network and other services provided by the operating system.

-While interacting with external system, system tests require additional steps in configuration and preparing the external system for running the tests, so their execution depend on these external systems.
+While interacting with external systems, system tests require additional steps for the configuration and preparation of the external system for running the tests, so their execution depends on these external systems.
 Example: configure an OS account, do special network configuration, configure a printer, create certain files or folder structures on the filesystem.